cino/cino.github.io/content/posts/4-static-website-distribution-with-aws-cloudfront.md

 <!--more-->
 ## Before we get started

 First things first, the way I'm making my content won't be a step-by-step guide.
-At this point, I assume you are at least familiar with Amazon Web Services, Infrastructure as Code and read up at least a little about the <a href="https://docs.aws.amazon.com/cdk/v2/guide/home.html">Cloud Development Kit</a>.
+At this point, I assume you are at least familiar with Amazon Web Services, Infrastructure as Code and read up at least a little about the <a href="https://docs.aws.amazon.com/cdk/v2/guide/home.html" target="_blank">Cloud Development Kit</a>.

 At this moment you should already have the following tools installed: